electraone/datafiles/manual/src/developers/luaext.md

 ### Uploading the scripts
 In order to make a Lua script extension functions accessible from the preset, it needs to be uploaded first.
 It can be done with the Lua script upload SysEx call.
 The script is uploaded and assigned to currently active preset.
 If there already exists a Lua script for given preset, the upload SysEx call will overwrite it.

 This effectively means that one preset may have one Lua script assigned.
-From this perspective a new can now been seen as a combo of the JSON preset .epr file and the Lua script .lua file.
+From this perspective a preset can be seen as a combo of the JSON preset .epr file and the Lua script .lua file.

+The Lua script can be also uploaded with the [Preset editor](https://beta.electra.one/) or the [Development sandbox tool](https://beta.electra.one/sandbox/).

 #### SysEx Request
 ```